What is the Manitoba First Nations School System?

 Does the MFNSS receive increased funding and resources for participating First Nation schools?

-The MFNSS funding model provides increased funding and resources for participating First Nations schools.
-It is based on the provincial model for funding school divisions with enhancements for Private Home Placement, language and culture, transportation and other programs.
-MFNSS is responsible for managing all elementary and secondary education funding, including approving annual budgets and determining funding allocations.
+MFNSS funding model provides increased funding and resources for participating First Nations schools.
+It is based on an enhanced interim funding model for Private Home Placement, language and culture, transportation and other programs.
+MFNERC is responsible for managing all elementary and secondary education funding, including approving annual budgets and determining funding allocations.

 What are the impacts on education funding for First Nations?